nullsauce/micromachine/README.md

 **termdbg** wont diplay properly in CLion's terminal.
 A possible workaround is to edit the target launch options so that your terminal of choice is launched instead.

+In the `Executable` input, choose `Select other...` and enter the full path of oyur gnome terminal (usually `/usr/bin/gnome-terminal`)

-In the `Program arguments` input, insert:
+In the `Program arguments` input, enter:

     --geometry 120x80 -- $CMakeCurrentProductFile$ $CMakeCurrentGenerationDir$/sdk/examples/hello_world/hello_world